A product form for the general stochastic matching model: The model

+which is clearly independent of the initial state $Y$ in view of the above observation.
+Let us also define the set of measures

 which, from Theorem 1 in \cite{MaiMoy16}, is non-empty if and only if $G$ is non-bipartite.
-From Proposition 2 in [{\em ibid.}], we know that $\textsc{stab}(G,\phi) \subset \textsc{Ncond}(G)$ for any admissible $\phi$.
-The policy $\phi$ is said to be {\em maximal} if these two sets coincide.
-Theorem 2 in [{\em ibid.}] establishes the maximality of {\sc ml} for any non-bipartite graph, however priority policies and the uniform policy are in general not maximal (respectively, Theorem 3 and Proposition 7 in \cite{MoyPer17}).
+We know from Proposition 2 in [{\em ibid.}] that for any policy $\Phi$ in the set of so-called {\em admissible} matching policies (that includes {\sc fcfm}), the stability region of the GM model associated to $(G,\mu,\Phi)$, defined similarly to (\ref{eq:defstab}), is included in \textsc{Ncond}$(G)$.
+An admissible policy $\Phi$ is said to be {\em maximal} if these two sets coincide.
+Theorem 2 in [{\em ibid.}] establishes the maximality of the matching policy 'Match the Longest' for any non-bipartite graph, however priority policies and the uniform policy are in general not maximal (respectively, Theorem 3 and Proposition 7 in \cite{MoyPer17}).
+Last, it is stated in Theorem 2 in \cite{MaiMoy16} that any GM model on a graph $G$ that is $p$-partite complete for $p\ge 3$ has a stability region that coincides with \textsc{Ncond}($G$) whatever the admissible matching policy; in other word {\em any} admissible policy is maximal in this case.

+We show in this paper that the policy {\sc fcfm} is maximal, and characterize the steady state of the system under the condition that $\mu \in \textsc{Ncond}(G)$.